• Skip to main content

 How much does FORTIFIED cost?

-While the FORTIFIED standards are available to use as a guide and can be downloaded here for free, there are costs associated with gaining the added protection they offer.
-Because FORTIFIED requires upgrades from common building codes, there will be extra costs to cover the materials and labor that make homes stronger.
+While the FORTIFIED standards are freely available to use as a guide and can be downloaded here, there are costs associated with gaining the added protection they offer.
+Because FORTIFIED requires upgrades from common building codes and practices, there are extra costs to cover the materials and labor that make homes stronger.
 These costs will vary based on your home’s individual design, as well as the specific requirements of the building code in your area.

-Additionally, there is a cost to obtaining third-party verification of the FORTIFIED upgrades, which is required in order to receive the designation needed for most insurance discounts and mitigation credits.
+Additionally, there is a cost to obtaining a third-party verification of the FORTIFIED upgrades that is required to receive the designation needed for most insurance discounts and mitigation credits.
 That said, upgrading to a newly constructed FORTIFIED Gold home can add 1%–3% to the total budget.
 When re-roofing a 2,000-square-foot home, the cost increase is typically between $1,000 and $3,000.

 Who can use the FORTIFIED standards?

-To earn an official FORTIFIED designation from IBHS, your home must meet certain criteria AND your roofer, builder, or contractor must work with a FORTIFIED Evaluator to document and verify the entire construction process.
-Without this, you are not eligible to receive a FORTIFIED designation or qualify for its financial benefits.
+The FORTIFIED standards are freely available to use as a guide to new construction, remodeling or reroofing your home.
+However, to be eligible for an official FORTIFIED designation from IBHS, your home must meet certain criteria.
+If you meet the criteria, your roofer, builder, or contractor must work with a FORTIFIED Evaluator to document and verify the entire construction process.
+Without this verification, you will not be able to receive a FORTIFIED designation or qualify for any financial benefits.

 Does my home qualify for FORTIFIED?